mxnctblt/holbertonschool-interview/nqueens/README.md

 File: [0-nqueens.py](0-nqueens.py/)

-Chess grandmaster Judit Polgï¿½r, the strongest female chess player of all time

-The N queens puzzle is the challenge of placing N non-attacking queens on an Nï¿½N chessboard.
+The N queens puzzle is the challenge of placing N non-attacking queens on an NxN chessboard.
 Write a program that solves the N queens problem.

 - Usage: nqueens N